heavyimage/resume.heavyimage.com/markdown/resume.md

 [Slides and Materials](https://github.com/heavyimage/ld_preload_afnom_talk)

+Jul 2020
+:	**Perceval** CtF challenge, wtctf (Birmingham, UK)

 Feb 2019
 :	**Hack the Solar System Hackthon** AMNH (New York)

-Honorable Mention for work as part of a team that helped extract the positions of 3d metal 'bubbles' found inside a volumetric scan of a meteorite for the American Museuem of Natural History's annual Hackathon.
+Honorable Mention for work as part of a team that helped extract the positions of 3d metal 'bubbles' found inside a volumetric scan of a meteorite for the American Museum of Natural History's annual Hackathon.

 Feb 2018
 :	**Hack the Deep Hackathon** AMNH (New York)

-Part of an ad hoc team which wrote a program to help generate 3d geometry from photographs of 50nm wide scans of cellular anatomy.
+Part of an ad-hoc team which wrote a program to help generate 3d geometry from photographs of 50nm wide scans of cellular anatomy.

 Apr, 2016
 :   **Spectre Title Sequence: A Case Study** FMX (Stuttgart, Germany)